aceto/aceto/README.md

   currently active stack.
 - `{`, `}`: Pop a value and push it on the stack to the left or right (but don't change which stack is active).
+- `[`, `]`: Pop a value, move a stack to the left or right, and push it again.
+- `k`: Make the current stack "sticky", i.e. when popping from it the value is not removed, only copied.
+- `K`: Make the current stack unsticky again.
 - `X`: Exit the interpreter abruptly.
 - `x`: Pop a value and ignore it.